-Northwest Arkansas co-workers have taken part in assisting multiple nonprofit organizations throughout the year, including the Samaritan Community Center, the Northwest Arkansas Food Bank and the Northwest Arkansas Children’s Shelter.
-One nursing team recently spent several of their VTO hours volunteering at Cobblestone Farms, a local nonprofit with a goal to alleviate hunger through sustainable farming.
+One nursing team in Northwest Arkansas recently spent several of their VTO hours volunteering at Cobblestone Farms, a local nonprofit with a goal to alleviate hunger through sustainable farming.
 The Mercy volunteers spent several hours cleaning out greenhouses to prepare them for next season’s planting and assisting with other tasks.

 Katelyn Beckmann, manager of nursing services for the cardiac unit at Mercy Hospital Northwest Arkansas, helped plan and participate in the service project.

 “We try to plan a team-building experience every few months, and we love using VTO as a way to get together and do something different than our typical work,” said Beckmann.
 “For this project specifically, our team really wanted to get outside in the beautiful weather and do something meaningful.
 Farming is so different from nursing, and it was great to bond as a group over new and interesting work.”